alexlabuda/alex-labuda/content/blog/revenue-forecasting/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-5-1.png" width="768" />

-We can also introduce our spend variables as input to our model to study each channels effect on revenue
+We can also introduce our spend variables as input to our model to study each channel's effect on revenue

 ```r